mc-uaproject/.github/profile/README.md

 <h2 align="center"> 🌟 Welcome to Our Minecraft Community </h2>

 Dive into a world of endless possibilities and adventure with our Minecraft survival servers, powered by custom plugins and fueled by a vibrant community.
 From ukrainians for ukrainians, and not only!
-We welcome all nations and people from all over the world.
-Nice to meet you!
+We welcome almost all nations and people from all over the world.
+Will be pleasure to meet you!

 ---